 - If you aren’t equipped to do it on your own, work with a designer who can execute your vision.
 A great way to convey this if you can’t sketch what you want is to compile design pegs (images of other packaging and/or labels) and place important notes regarding how your own design should look like.

-- For thematic branding, consider the canvas (material, packaging base) of your labels and how this will enhance your labels.
+- For thematic branding, consider the canvas (material, packaging base) of your cosmetics and fragrances label design and how this will enhance your labels.

 2.)
 KILLE ENNA

 Danish chef and author Kille Enna has composed handcrafted and organic scents and “flavor moments” for water.
 This is particularly interesting, as scents are indeed tasted rather than merely smelt.
 The glass flacon is meant to be your fine companion on the road, with the simple addition of water to complete the enjoyment of the fragrance.

 Designed by Homework, a creative studio also based in Denmark specializing in brand identity in fashion, beauty, art, design, and luxury, the organic aromas are presented not as tonics or essential oils; rather, the products are in elegant, blind-embossed boxes that hold the glass flacons.
 Labels are simple and chic, and clearly state the enticing contents of each bottle.